 But there were times when the boat could not safely reach a wreck.
 In those instances the breeches buoy and Lyle gun were used.
 Using a small cannon called a Lyle gun, a line would be shot to the wreck.
 The breeches buoy—which was a life preserver ring with an oversize pair of canvas legs—would then be sent to the wreck to remove crew and passengers one at a time.

 In the early years of lifesaving at Point Reyes, the surfmen knew of danger.
 But it was not the isolation of the beach or the vast open ocean that they feared.
 It was the unrelenting, pounding surf that lay between.
 Strong surf could keep a rescue operation at bay for hours or capsize a surfboat, taking a man's life in a cold sea.
 In the first three years of operation, three surfman lost their lives while they honed their lifesaving skills in drills.
 These experiences resonated throughout the Life Saving Service in its motto "Ye have to go out but ye don't have to come in."

 Whatever the answer, there is no question of the surfman's bravery.
 Even with all these tragedies, the lives and vessel saved far outnumbered those lost by the duty bound.
-In the 80 years of life saving at Point Reyes, countless vessels, their crews and passengers and millions of dollars worth of ships and cargo were saved.
+In the the well over a century of lifesaving at Point Reyes, countless vessels, their crews and passengers, and millions of dollars worth of ships and cargo have beensaved.

 Our Maritime Past and Future